smdz-studios/docs-smdz-studio/scripts/bus-travel.md

 - If target interaction fails, ensure the selected target resource is started or set `Config.Target = 'none'`.
 - If markers do not draw, ensure `Config.Markers.Enabled = true` and reduce `DrawDistance` only if needed.
 - If exports do not work, ensure the resource name matches `smdz_bus_travels` and is started.
+- If using `Config.Target = 'none'`, ensure `Config.InteractKey` is a valid key name or control index.
 - If you see “service unavailable,” verify `lib.callback` is working and `ox_lib` is up.
 - If weather blocking shows during clear skies, your weather script may use non‑standard names; update the list.
 - If the travel time feels too short, increase `Config.TravelProgress.BaseMs` and `PerMeter`.